 You can add the Background color to a Line Chart by toggling the Background option to On.
 You can add Borders to a Line Chart by toggling the Border option from Off to On.

 Under the Visualization section, Selecting the Line Chart icon will generate a dummy one.
 Next, add dates or text fields to the X-axis and Numeric measures to the Y-axis.

 Line charts, also known as the trends that visually represent the data changes over a period of time.
 For instance, sales trends in an interval, profits over the years, etc.

 There are two ways to show multiple lines.
 The first one is adding multiple numeric measure values to the Y-axis section.
-The second approach to adding dimension (text) field to legend.
+The second approach is adding a dimension (text) field to the legend.